sendbird/sendbird-chat-sample-android/groupchannel-freeze-unfreeze/README.md

 # Freeze or unfreeze a group channel

 This code sample with UI components demonstrates how to freeze or unfreeze a group channel on Sendbird Chat SDK for Android.
+Freezing a group channel is part of moderation.
+When a channel is frozen, only the [operators](https://sendbird.com/docs/chat/v4/android/user/overview-user#2-user-types-3-operator) can send messages to the channel and users aren't allowed to chat.

 ## Prerequisites